TBD9rain/quick_ref/git.md

 If the `<commit>` is not given, and there is a staged version of the file, the file in staging area will be compared.
-Otherwise, the file in the last commit are compared.
+Otherwise, the file in the last commit will be compared.

-If a directory or a file path as `-- <path>` is not given, all files will be compared.
+If a directory or a file path as `[--] <path>` is not given, all files will be compared.

 To view differences of a file between the `<commit>` and staging area: